Mashicaua/Maths-and-Python/Basic/if.md

 ## Math
 $x;$ if $x = 51$
 ## Explanation
-We can use ";" symbol to represent the end of an expression It is very important to write keywords and functions not in italics or cursive.
+We can use ";" symbol to represent the end of an expression.
+It is very important to write keywords and functions not in italics or cursive.
 ### Structure
 $$\LARGE{[expression];\textsf{ if } [condition]}$$